ossf/osv-schema/schema.md

  [2](https://github.com/CVEProject/cve-schema/issues/87),
  [3](https://github.com/CVEProject/cve-schema/issues/88),
  [4](https://github.com/CVEProject/cve-schema/issues/89)).

+Supporting multiple packages is a reversal of our decision back in April (see "Status - 2021-04-23" for our rationale at the time).

 The other major change is the way we specify ranges.
 Instead of specifying half open ranges as [introduced, fixed), ranges are encoded with with "events" in a